MobileWalletProtocol/wallet-mobile-sdk/docs/docs/spec/handshake.md

 # Handshake

-Client apps make `handshake` calls to ask wallets to generate and share a key to encrypt subsequent messages on the session.
+For key exchange, client apps make `handshake` calls to ask wallets to generate and share a key to encrypt subsequent messages on the session.

-## Handshake initiation message from client
+## Handshake request message from client

 `content` of a handshake message contains following: